henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 [ViaFabric](https://modrinth.com/mod/viafabric)
 or
 [multiconnect](https://modrinth.com/mod/multiconnect).
-Note that you still have to consider the compatibility between the mod versions, as described above.
+Note that you still have to consider the compatibility between the mod/plugin versions, as described above.

 ## Compatibility between mod/plugin loaders